UCSBCarpentry/2023-04-25-git/_episodes/02-shell-filedir.md

 no matter where we are when we run the command.

-This allows us to move to our `shell-lesson-data` directory from anywhere on the filesystem (including from inside `ex-data`).
+This allows us to move to our `shell-lesson-data` directory from anywhere on the filesystem (including from inside `exercise-data`).
 To find the absolute path we're looking for, we can use `pwd` and then extract the piece we need to move to `shell-lesson-data`.